wyntau/dotfiles/README.md

     Additionally, if you have installed `neovim`, this task will link `vim` to `~/.nvim`, `vim/vimrc` to `~/.nvimrc`.

+    You can add your custom configs or override dotvim configs in `~/.vimrc.local`.

 - ### Task `vim_plugins`
     Requirement: `git`, `vim`, [task vim_rc](#task-vim_rc)